 It’s no surprise that video is the leading source to creating social media engagements.
 In fact, views of video content have increased 99% on YouTube and a whopping 258% on Facebook between 2016 and 2017.
 Twitter has also seen the benefits of video with video tweets being 6X more likely to be retweeted than photo tweets.
 While, when used correctly, photos and words can be great marketing tool, it’s clear that videos communicate feelings and messages most effectively.

 In regards to video creation, make sure that you’re testing different types of marketing strategies when it comes to messaging.
-Do your association members engage with emotional videos or comical videos better?
+Do your customers engage with emotional videos or comical videos better?
 Maybe your followers prefer to watch testimonials.
 After you’ve figured out which type of content to produce, figure out how long the video should be.
 This depends on the platform you’re using.
 Here are the ideal video length times broken down:

 Facebook: 1 minute

 Instagram: 30 seconds

 Another area to be aware of is that 85 percent of Facebook video is watched without sound.
 This could alter the route that you take with video creation.
 If you have a message that can’t exactly be given without words, we urge you to add subtitles.
 Platforms like Facebook and YouTube make it easy to add subtitles manually or upload and SRT file.

 No matter which platform you’re utilizing or what message you’re trying to communicate, remember – putting time and resources into video content will drastically increase your business growth and bring great brand awareness.
 Having trouble knowing where to start?
 Read our blog about the marketing steps that you need to follow when creating your content.

 Related Post: How to Use Video to Increase Online Engagement